 The toilet can already be glued again on the fitting, which in turn is snapped again onto the frame, taking care to pass the wires of the bogies through the provided holes.

-Four about 50 mm long wires must be connected to the control circuit: one red and one black corresponding to the rails, and marked ~ (tilde) on the diagram (the order is indifferent), a blue one for the positive common (+), and a green one (or other color) for the lighting (−) control.
+Four about 50 mm long wires must be connected to the control circuit: one red and one black corresponding to the rails, and marked ~ (tilde) on the diagram (the order is indifferent), a blue one for the positive common (+), and a green one (or other colour) for the lighting (−) control.
 As I have already pointed out many times, I use a bistable reed switch for this control.
 But as I adjust a light intensity rather low — more realistic for my taste — it is possible to dispense with it and leave the car permanently lit: this will be almost invisible in broad daylight.
 In this case, it will be enough to bridge the reed pads.
 See the PDF document: the reed is marked PCM-1424THX.

 I fix the control circuit with a thin double-sided adhesive.
 It does not last very long, but no matter: the important thing is that it does not move during the soldering of the wires.

 There are six wires in all.
-The wires of the same color, red or black, will be connected together on the lighting strip.
+The wires of the same colour, red or black, will be connected together on the lighting strip.
 On the other end, only the two wires coming from the bogies are present.